 Announcements made during studios, seminars, lectures, or posted on to the unit moodle site and/or sent to your University of Canberra student email address, will be deemed to have been made to the whole group.
 Students are responsible for regularly checking their UC student email for individual emails that the Unit Convener may decide to send.

 Consultation with Staff

 Teaching staff (and particularly part-time staff) may not be able to attend to phone calls or reply to emails immediately.
-Please ensure any urgent matters are brought to their attention within the studio session or request assistance in notifying the Convener through the Administrative Assistant for the Course.
+Please ensure any urgent matters are brought to their attention within the studio session or request assistance in notifying the Unit Convener.

 Due to the requirements of professional accreditation samples of student work may be retained and stored at the School for periods of up to three years.
 Where possible, each student should make a copy of any assignment (prior to submission), as that work may be retained and inaccessible thereafter.